droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 <p>Twenty feet inside the castle is a second set of doors, manned by two figures.
 To the left stands a handsome young man with long, blond hair, his soft features sharpened by a frozen smile.
 To the right, a pale-skinned woman in an old wedding gown stands stiffly.
 Her hair, as black as a raven’s feathers, cascades over her shoulders, and her lips are pulled daintily back to reveal two, fine-pointed fangs.
 As you approach, both bow deeply to Rahadin—the man with a cat’s mocking grace, the woman with a jerking, guarded motion—and step aside to pull open the doors for your passage.</p>
 </div>

-The players recognize the man as Escher, Strahd’s **vampire spawn** consort, who they previously met in [[Act I - Into the Mists/Arc C - Into the Valley]].
-The woman is Sasha Ivliskova, a **vampire spawn** and Strahd’s eldest vampiric bride.
+The players recognize the man as Escher, Strahd’s **[Elite Vampire Servitor](https://2e.aonprd.com/Monsters.aspx?ID=3224)** consort, who they previously met in [[Act I - Into the Mists/Arc C - Into the Valley]].
+The woman is Sasha Ivliskova, a **[Vampire Servitor scaled to 7th Level](https://2e.aonprd.com/Monsters.aspx?ID=3224)** and Strahd’s eldest vampiric bride.

 ![[Escher.png]]
 <span class="credit">"Escher" by Caleb Cleveland.
 Support him on <a href="https://patreon.com/calebisdrawing/">Patreon!</a></span>